openhab/openhab-docs/_addons_bindings/zwave/doc/enerwave/zwnbpc_5_10.md

 ### Group 1: Lifeline

+The Lifeline association group reports device status to a hub and is not designed to control other devices directly.
+When using the Lineline group with a hub, in most cases, only the lifeline group will need to be configured and normally the hub will perform this automatically during the device initialisation.
 1. Battery Report

 2. Notification Report

 3. Device Reset Locally

-This group supports 1 node.
+Association group 1 supports 1 node.

 ### Group 2: Basic Report

-This group supports 5 nodes.
+Association group 2 supports 5 nodes.

 ### Group 3: Notification Report

-This group supports 5 nodes.
+Association group 3 supports 5 nodes.

 ### Group 4: Basic Set

-This group supports 5 nodes.
+Association group 4 supports 5 nodes.

 ## Technical Information